-Should you or a family member whom you are caring for become ill with COVID-19 (or something else), please let the Dean of Students know and that office will inform all of your professors (dos@njit.edu).
-I will do my best to work with you to complete the course.
-I want everyone safe and healthy.
+Should you need to miss class for a reason that you think should be excused (illness, jury duty, family emergency etc.), please let the Dean of Students know and that office will inform all of your professors (dos@njit.edu).
+If the DoS determines that your absence is excused, I will do my best to work with you to complete the course.

 You may miss up to one week of class without penalty.
-Please let me know you cannot attend class prior to the class meeting.
+Please let me know if you cannot attend class prior to the class meeting.
 Every subsequent unexcused absence will result in a deduction of participation points.
-More than 4 unexcused absences (two weeks of the course) will negatively impact your grade.
+More than 4 unexcused absences (two weeks of the course) will negatively impact on your grade.
 More than 5 unexcused absences put students in danger of failing.

 Missing a Presentation: Presentation days are scheduled in advance, so each student is prepared.
 While illnesses happen, there is not a lot of wiggle-room if a student misses his/her presentation.
-If you are ill, please let Dr. Livingstone know as soon as possible so she can try to reschedule you with another student.
+If you are ill, please let Dr. Gorelick know as soon as possible so she can try to reschedule you with another student.
 Please make every effort to be ready for your scheduled presentations.
 Please consider helping a classmate out if you by having your work ready in advance.